Home

 So, clear your space at home.
 Move the couch to the side and clear your area before working out.
 You've turned your living space into a gym space.

-Anything not workout related can be can be safely procrastinated until after your workout.
+Anything not workout-related can be safely procrastinated until after your workout.

 Concentrate and throw yourself into your workout!
-There's no reason, now that you've planned your workout and cleared time to for it, not to do you best.
+There's no reason, now that you've planned your workout and cleared time to do it, not to do you best.

 Don't start exercising at home by buying expensive equipment or machines!
 Try something simple, like body weight exercises, and see if they work for you.